 This is the first in a series of articles that will make up Mike’s Beginner’s Guide to Roleplaying

-When we come to Ongoing Worlds as bright eyed new members one of the very first things we want to do is make an awesome play by post roleplaying game of our favorite television/movie series, not to forget about the vr gambling games, a game that we love to play, a book that we’ve read gazillions of times, or even something original that we’ve had in our head for years and never did anything with.
+When we come to Ongoing Worlds as bright eyed new members one of the very first things we want to do is make an awesome play by post roleplaying game of our favorite television/movie series, not to forget about the vr gambling games, a game that we love to play, a book that we’ve read gazillions of times, or even something original that we’ve had in our head for years and never did anything with, check it out here.
 So we rush to the Create a New Game tab and throw together a game, only for it to stagnate for months with little to no activity, leading to the abandonment of the game and eventually Ongoing Worlds altogether.

 Now this isn’t how every game and new member ends up, but there is a large amount of games made by new members that don’t ever take off, and for a variety of reasons.
 In this article I’ll be covering a wide variety of reasons why games don’t take off, and how you can both better prepare for your game’s arrival, and ensure that it’s launch is successful.
 These tips are for members new and old, as they can greatly improve the odds of your game’s success.
 So PLEASE give it a read!